Skip Navigation. Skip to content Report an Incident Accessibility

 Student Disability Resolution Procedures

-The University of Maryland, as an equal opportunity/affirmative action institution, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action, including Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
+The University of Maryland complies with all applicable federal and state laws regarding nondiscrimination and affirmative action, including Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
 The University of Maryland is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment, educational programs and activities, and admissions.

 The University has adopted the University of Maryland Disability & Accessibility Policy and Procedures (UMD Policy No. VI-1.00(D) (the “Disability Policy”) to govern the provision of accommodations to members of the University community.
 Students who need academic or on-campus housing accommodations should contact the Office of Accessibility and Disability Service (“ADS”).
 For other forms of accommodations, students should contact the unit of the University directly involved.